parke/lush/readme.txt

 expand ( v, level, ... )
 expand_command ( o, level, ... )
 expand_template ( s, level, ... )

+In most cases, you do not need to manually call these functions as sh() and the other functions in Lush will handle expansion for you.

 level specfies the level on the stack where the expand functions will look for local variables and for _ENV.
 This is similar to the Lua